gabriel-azion/doc-studies-mocks/blogposts/cli-logs/cli-logs.md

 The `azion logs cells` command offers the ability to watch your edge functions' `console.logs()` on your local machine, dramatically changing how you test and debug serverless functions.

+---
+---

+## Prerequisites for Using Azion CLI

+- [Azion CLI installed](https://www.azion.com/en/documentation/products/azion-cli/overview/#installing-azion-cli).
+- Node.js ≥ 18.
+- Access to the command line.

+---

+## Behind The Scenes: How Azion CLI live tail logs Work

+### Dataflow

+### Responsibilities

+---

 ## Putting It into Practice: Checking Request Data

-### Requirements

-Before starting this implementation, ensure that you have:

-- [Azion CLI installed](https://www.azion.com/en/documentation/products/azion-cli/overview/#installing-azion-cli).
-- Node.js ≥ 18.x.y

 ### Checking logs locally